Promises and Secrets

 9Or do you not know that wrongdoers will not inherit the kingdom of God?
 Do not be deceived: Neither the sexually immoral nor idolaters nor adulterers nor men who have sex with men 10 nor thieves nor the greedy nor drunkards nor slanderers nor swindlers will inherit the kingdom of God.
 11And that is what some of you were.
 But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God.
 (1 Corithians 6:9-11)

 When you look at that list of "wrongdoers", what do you see?
 Most see a list of just plain crudballs that doesn't fit anyone they know.
-However, if you look closer, you will see people who are all around you - even in your church.
+However, if you look closer, you will see the kind of people who are all around you - even in your church.
+Idolators and gays stand out, but you know that there are others.
+This is not pointing fingers, just giving you a different perspective to try to open your eyes.

 Go through the list slowly.
 Take, for example, the sexually immoral and adulterous.
 I once was a member of a well-known SDA church where the assistant pastor literally ran away with the pastor's wife.
 How about idolators?
 Did you know that when you put your wishes above those commands of God, you place yourself above God?
 That is idolatry, pure and simple.
-(This includes ignoring the Sabbath (Saturday), "worshiping" God on Pagan holidays (Christmas, Easter), eating things that God called detestable (pork, lobster, crab, shrimp).
+This includes ignoring the Sabbath (Saturday), "worshiping" God on Pagan holidays (Christmas, Easter), eating things that God called detestable (pork, lobster, crab, shrimp), and anything where a person decides he would rather follow the traditions of the church than what God actually said to do.

 How about churches that accept men who have sex with men (or women who have sex with women) as pastors.
 Where does your church stand on that issue?
 An increasing number of churches are doing this.
 Do you know any "Christian" businessmen who are greedy or swindle others?
 How about people who say nasty things about people they don't even know?
 (People who slander Trump, Obama, and Joe Biden) These all qualify a person to belong to this group mentioned by Paul.